INRIA/scikit-learn-mooc/slides/trees.md

 ???
 In this example, after two split, we obtain pure leaf. i.e. in each leaf, there is only one class.
+The max depth here is then egal to 2.
+We do not need to go deeper.

 ---
 # Regression
 <img src="../figures/tree_regression1.svg" width="100%">

 ???
 Decision tree can also fit regression problem.

 ---
 # Regression
 <img src="../figures/tree_regression2.svg" width="100%">

 ???
 It will arrange the split w.r.t. the value of *x*.
+Without making any assumption on any distribution.
+It is a non-parametric model.

 ---
 # Regression